jtempest/float_eq-rs/README.md

 ## Future plans

-- `#[derive]` support for comparison of custom types that are composed of already comparable floating point values.
+- Add checks that are relative to the precision of the minimum of the input values, or always relative to the first or second operand.

 - Further support for basic Rust language components like tuples and containers of compatible types like `Vec`, likely using `PartialEq`'s support as a guide.

-- Benchmark performance, especially the implications of chaining multiple tests.
+- `#[derive]` support for comparison of custom types that are composed of already comparable floating point values.

 [API documentation]: https://docs.rs/float_eq
 [floating point comparison]: https://randomascii.wordpress.com/2012/02/25/comparing-floating-point-numbers-2012-edition/